banbox/bandoc/bot/en-US/guide/faq.md

 ## Is it stable?
 Can it be used for real trading in a production environment?

-We have been using BanBot for live trading since December 1, 2024, up until now.
-During this period, we have resolved some bugs.
-The commonly used live trading features have all passed testing, but there may still be areas that have not been covered.
+We have been using Banbot in live trading since December 1, 2024.
+During this period, we have resolved many bugs, and the commonly used live trading features have all passed testing.
+However, the number of live trading users is still not sufficient at present, and there is a possibility that there are areas not yet covered that could lead to capital losses.

-If you want to test the strategy with a small amount of capital, you can consider starting to use BanBot immediately.
-However, if you have a large amount of capital, we recommend that you first run a trial with a small amount of capital for a few months to observe its performance.
+If you want to test the strategy with a small amount of capital, you can consider starting to use Banbot immediately.
+If you have a large amount of capital, we suggest that you first run a trial with a small amount of capital for a few months to observe the results.

 ## Can I open a short position?
 Banbot supports opening a short position.
 Just set `Short` to true in `OpenOrders(&strat.EnterReq{Tag: "short", Short: true})`.